xcoulon/catapult/README.md

 Run the Integration Tests, Optionally Building
 ----------------------------------------------

-* To build the project and run the integration tests:
+* To build the project and run the integration tests, allowing Maven to start the WildFly server:

         $ mvn clean install -Pit

-* To skip building and just run the integration tests:
+* To skip building and just run the integration tests, allowing Maven to start the WildFly server:

         $ mvn integration-test -Pit

+* By default the above will install and control the lifecycle for the WildFly server when running full system tests in the "tests" module.
+If you would prefer to not have the Maven lifecycle install a WildFly server for you, you may instead:
+    * Download and install WildFly 10.0.0.Final from http://wildfly.org/downloads/
+    * Start up the WildFly server by going to `$INSTALL_DIR/bin` and executing `standalone.sh` (*nix) or `standalone.bat` (Windows)
+    * Run the integration tests and have Maven skip start/stop of the WildFly server by using the `server-remote` profile.
+This may speed up your development cycle if you're doing many runs by starting your server on your own and letting it run through several test runs.
+        * `$ mvn integration-test -Pit,server-remote` or `$ mvn clean install -Pit,server-remote`